collectionscms/collections/README.md

-# Superfast CMS
+# Collections

-## ⭐ What is Superfast
+## ⭐ What is Collections

-Superfast is an open-source Headless CMS that uses React, Node.js, and RDB.
+Collections is an open-source Headless CMS that uses React, Node.js, and RDB.
 It allows for easy modeling in the GUI and seamless data retrieval via API.
 Content migration from WordPress is also supported.

 ### Features